Exide lead contamination: Salina, Kansas (elevated lead levels in children)

-Columbus, GA
+Columbus, Georgia

-Exide used to operate a secondary lead recycling plant in Columbus that was taken out of service in 1999 and now the plant continues to operate as a lead-acid battery manufacturing facility at 3639 Joy Road.
-Between 1987-2015, Exide released 362,102 pounds of toxic pollutants, including lead and arsenic, in the air and water near their plant in Columbus.
+Exide used to operate a secondary lead recycling plant in Columbus that was taken out of service in 1999 and now the plant continues to operate as a lead–acid battery manufacturing facility at 3639 Joy Road.
+Between 1987–2015, Exide released 362,102 pounds of toxic pollutants, including lead and arsenic, in the air and water near their plant in Columbus.

 In 1988, Exide was forced to clean up contaminated groundwater in Columbus resulting from their plant and practices.
 Costs for supplemental investigations, remediation and site closure are ongoing and currently estimated at $13.5 million.

-In 2009, Exide received $34.3 million in federal taxpayer money and over $15 million in local tax incentives to boost production of next gen batteries and create more jobs at their plants in Columbus and Bristol, TN but came under fire after shuttering their plant in Bristol not long after taking the taxpayer money and incentives.
+In 2009, Exide received $34.3 million in federal taxpayer money and over $15 million in local tax incentives to boost production of next gen batteries and create more jobs at their plants in Columbus and Bristol, Tennessee, but came under fire after shuttering their plant in Bristol not long after taking the taxpayer money and incentives.